Gut Health

 But if you are suffering from unexplained digestive problems or other health complaints like rashes that resist diagnosis, you can also try out a gluten-free diet to see if it helps you feel better.

 You may be sensitive to gluten in a way that makes you feel ill, even if you don’t have celiac disease.
 Researchers estimate that 18 million Americans are gluten intolerant but don’t have celiac.7 You might be one of them.
 Gluten intolerance can increase with age.
-Either way, going gluten-free could make a huge difference in your health.
+Either way, going gluten-free could make a huge difference in your health and brain health.

 Going gluten-free